jschmacht/tax2peptide/README.md

 ```
 tax2peptide.py -d ncbi -p path/to/my_new_databases -i path/to/input/taxon_ID_file  -> new Folder/used Folder my_new_databases with: protaccession2tax.gz, pdbaccession2tax.gz, taxdump.tar.gz, nr.gz
 ```
-#### Usage if all database files are already downloaded:
+#### Usage of tax2peptide if all database files are already downloaded:
-- option --path determines folder with all needed databases (optional --dbname

-- at least one taxon ID or taxon ID input file must be provided Path will be checked for all required database files and missing databases will be downloaded Examples of usage:
+positional arguments:  --path                 determines folder with all needed databases positional arguments:  --taxon AND/OR --input at least one taxon ID or taxon ID input file must be provided optional arguments:    --dbname               determines location/name of database (if reference database is not in --path or have different name (see table for standard names)

+--path is beeing checked for all required database files and missing databases are downloaded.

+Examples of usage:
 ```
 tax2peptide.py -p path/to/folder -n path/to/reference_database -t 11111 22222 -o path/my_taxon_specified_database.fasta